-Analyzing word-forms and grammatical constructions with regard to form (morphology and syntax), meaning (semantics) and use in context (pragmatics).
+Analyzing word-forms and grammatical constructions with regard to form (morphology and syntax), meaning (semantics), and use in context (pragmatics).
 Identification of form and meaning in data samples from many languages.
 Grammatical meanings.
 Major concepts of pragmatics, including inference from situational context, speech acts and information structuring.
-Summer only, odd-numbered years, two hours.
+Summer only, even-numbered calendar years, two hours.